Move over, browsers: the future of the internet is digital wallets

 Reed painted a picture with the future of the internet as a journey: “Today, the car you’re driving down the road of the internet is clearly the browser,” said Reed.
 “The future of the internet is going to be controlled by that digital wallet, and the keys and the DIDs that you have in there that are personal to you as an individual.”

-The big question, according to Reed, is who is going to control that: you or big tech, hitching a ride on you wherever you go on the internet (as it is now)?
+According to Reed, the big question is who is going to control that: you or big tech, hitching a ride on you wherever you go on the internet (as it is now)?

 But can you really affect the future of the internet?
 “You always have a choice,” said Reed.
-“We all can make a difference here…what you choose to use as a tool for your personal or business use of the Internet of digital infrastructure is going to make a difference.
+“We all can make a difference here…what you choose to use as a tool for your personal or business use of the Internet of digital infrastructure will make a difference.
 Choose wisely.”

-ASU’s monthly Innov8 Speaker Series brings industry leaders to ASU to highlight innovative topics across many domains and is devoted to spreading ideas and sharing knowledge through short, powerful tech-driven talks.
-Keep an eye on the Events Calendar for our next installment!
+ASU’s monthly Innov8 Speaker Series brings industry leaders to the campus to highlight innovative topics across many domains.
+It is devoted to spreading ideas and sharing knowledge through short, powerful tech-driven talks.